TroyHernandez/shiny_ollama/README.md

 # Try it locally! 🚀

-Serve on your local network (unsecured) and access it at 192.168.1.xxx:3838 with (where 192.168.1.xxx is replaced with your actual ip address):
+Serve on your local network (unsecured) and access it at 192.168.1.xxx:3838 (where 192.168.1.xxx is replaced with your actual ip address):

+You need to have R installed and the packages at the top of `shiny_ollama.R` installed, then fire up an R console from your terminal:

+`R`

+then start up the shiny server:

 `shiny::shinyAppFile(appFile = "shiny_ollama.R", options = list(host = "192.168.1.xxx", port = 3838))`

 *To find your ip address, open your terminal and type ifconfig.
-Look for the inet address under your active network connection (often en0 or en1).*
+Look for the inet address under your active network connection (often en0 or en1).

-**Currently working on my Ubuntu with Firefox, but not Chrome ¯\_(ツ)_/¯**
+Currently working on my Ubuntu with Firefox, but not Chrome ¯\_(ツ)_/¯*

-Thanks to @tolgakurtuluss for building the initial chatGPT Shiny app.
+**Thanks to @tolgakurtuluss for building the initial chatGPT Shiny app.**